 And once you have a bottle of amba in your pantry, it may inspire other creative culinary endeavors.
 It’s hard to get too much mango.

-- ¼ cup agave syrup, maple syrup, or similar preferred sweetener
+- 1/4 cup agave syrup (or maple syrup or similar preferred sweetener)

 - Combine all ingredients in the food processor or blender.
 Process until mango pieces are chopped up very finely, or until mixture is completely smooth, depending upon your preference.